Fax Server FAQ Answers

 You are not required to have a fax/modem card on your computer and there is no need for an analog phone line to the fax/modem card.
 However, your computer has to be on the network.
 Fax Server communicates with your computer through the network.

 - 3. What are Exchange and Outlook?

 Microsoft Exchange is an email/messaging system.
 Microsoft Outlook is an email client that allows you to send and receive messages.
-It also includes a calendar, task management and other features.

 - 4. How can I order Fax Server service?

 Go to the Ordering a Fax Server Account page.

 - 5. Can I use Fax Server services with email?